15 Easy Ways to Save Energy (And Money!) In The Home

 Let’s crack on with the tips!

-Easy Ways to Save Energy In Your Kitchen
+Easy Ways To Save Energy In Your Kitchen

 Here are some of my easy ways to save energy and money in the kitchen:

-- Did you know that freezers work best when they are full?
+Did you know that freezers work best when they are full?
 This is because freezers expend most energy when they have to cool down the warm air that gets in when you open the door to take food out.
-Here are some clever tips to pack your fridge and freezer efficiently – from filling water bottles and reusing styrofoam packing blocks to keep your bills down.

-- In a similar vein, defrosting your freezer is a pain but so worth it!
-Frost buildup in your freezer increases the amount of work your freezer’s motor has to do.
 If the motor is working harder, then this means it’s using more energy.
-Keeping it fairly frost-free means savings for the environment and for you.
+Keeping it fairly frost-free means energy savings for you.
 Not convinced?
 This Is Money says you can save £100 to £200 a year just by defrosting your freezer.

-- Whilst you are defrosting your freezer, you may want to dust your fridge.
-Specifically, the coils at the back of the fridge, if you are able to do so.
-This is a surprising but effective tip, as when dust gathers on the condenser coils, it means your fridge has to work a lot harder.
-A harder-working fridge means more energy is being consumed by it to do its job.
-This, in turn, results in bigger electricity bills for you.
-Plus it can shorten the life of your fridge, so you may have to fork out for a new fridge much earlier than if you’d been a bit more vigilant with the feather duster.
+Plus if your fridge is working harder than it should, then it can shorten the life of your fridge.
+This means you may have to fork out for a new fridge much earlier than if you’d been a bit more vigilant with the feather duster.
 According to Friends of the Earth, keeping your fridge’s coils clean can improve your fridge’s efficiency by up to a whopping 30%.

 How To Save Energy When You Are Cooking

-- Similarly, why you should switch your microwave off at the wall when you aren’t using it.
+Need more convincing?
 A typical microwave is on for 70 hours a year.
 Yet a microwave draws power for more than 100 times as long, just to keep the clock and electronic controls powered.
 That means you are using energy and paying extra on your bills for appliances you are not even using.

-- When you’re using your hob, it’s good practice to use a lid on your pans.
+When you’re using your hob, it’s good practice to use a lid on your pans.
 This is because the lid keeps the heat in the pan, where it’s needed, rather than escaping into the air.
 Your food will cook faster this way, saving energy on your gas or electricity bills.

-- Use a clothes horse instead of drying clothes on radiators.
-Hanging wet clothes on your radiator makes your boiler work harder, to get your room to your desired temperature.
-This means it takes longer to heat your home.
-In turn, this uses more energy to heat your home and costs you more money.
 That being said, ventilation is crucially important to help prevent health issues.
 If you can, dry your clothes in a room where you can open a window and close the door on it, to allow the air to circulate freely.
 If that’s not possible, opening your windows every day for at least fifteen minutes helps fresh air to freely circulate, reducing the chance of dampness occurring.

 Ways to Save In Your Living Room